bw-math/bw-math/source/assignments/problems/statistics/05_CONFIDENCE.rst

 1. **OpenStax, Statistics, Chapter 8: #118**

-Suppose that the insurance companies did conduct a survey.
+Suppose that insurance companies did conduct a survey.
 They randomly surveyed 400 drivers and found that 320 claimed they always buckle up.
 We are interested in the population proportion of drivers who claim they always buckle up.

 	a.
 Define the random variables :math:`\mathcal{X}` and :math:`\hat{p}` in words.